Jonathan002/ngTSM/README.md

 - Each Barrel Collects Services that Type protect `readonly` state and mutate state with methods (which acts as reducers and actions).
 - Components can DI the service Barrel and read state or mutate state.
 (See Project for example)

+### Can It Scale?
+- Ideally it should scale as much as angular scales since it is module based.

 ## Advance User Guide

 ### Share State with Hiearchy DI